BEE-ClimateRiskAnalysis-old/lab02/README.md

 After completing this lab, students will be able to:
 - sample from distributions with `Distributions.jl`;
 - describe under what conditions normal distributions arise;
-- assess whether normal distributions are reasonable descriptions of a data set.
+- assess whether normal distributions are reasonable descriptions of a data set;
+- maximize expected utility for decisions under well-characterized uncertainties.

 ## Dependencies

 This notebook uses the following packages:
 - `Plots.jl`
 - `Distributions.jl`
+- `StatsBase.jl`
+- `Optim.jl`